candraydn/webapp_that_takes_pictures/README.md

 # webapp_that_takes_pictures
-Web app based on JavaScript and HTML5 that takes pictures with a PHP backend
+Web app based on JavaScript and HTML5 with a PHP backend that takes pictures Read the tutorial at https://phpenthusiast.com/blog/javascript-web-app-that-takes-pictures